ultrain-os/u3.js/README.md

 Calling a contract will only spend the contract owner's resource.
 So if your want to deploy a contract, buy some resource before.

+Please go to the [developer website](https://developer.ultrain.io/resources) and choose the right resource package and make a purchase if you are in the MainNet environment， and go to the [testnet explorer](https://testnet-explorer.ultrain.io/ultrainio/account-recharge) to do the self-service account recharge and resource purchase if you are in the TestNet environment.

 * resourcelease(payer,receiver,slot,days,location)

 ```